OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 ### Setting up Timers

-Similarly to Entities and Site Properties, Timers allow specifying whether they run in the scope of a particular tenant (run once for each tenant and only manipulates data for that tenant) or run in the Default Tenant (manipulate data shared among tenants).
+Similarly to Entities and Site Properties, Timers allow specifying whether they run in the scope of a particular tenant (run once for each tenant and only manipulate data for that tenant) or run in the Default Tenant (manipulate data shared among tenants).

 **Example:** In the Online Shop application, each client organization has its own clients and products, so a batch job (timer) for consolidating reporting data is isolated amongst tenants.

-However, since all tenants share the same currency rates, a timer to update currency rates is shared between all tenants.
+However, since all tenants share the same currency rates, a timer to update currency rates is shared.

 Set the **Is Multi-tenant** property of Timers to one of the following values: